Former Princeton Football Star Tiger Bech Killed In New Orleans Pickup Truck Attack

-The driver of the vehicle, who has not yet been identified, was killed in a firefight with police shortly after the attack, according to the FBI.
+The driver of the vehicle, Shamsud-Din Bahar Jabbar, 42 of Texas, was killed in a firefight with police shortly after the attack, according to the FBI.
 Investigators are treating the attack as an act of terrorism, the agency said in a statement.

-Tiger Bech played football at Princeton from 2017 to 2019, making a significant impact as a receiver and kick returner.
+Tiger Bech played football at Princeton from 2017 to 2019, making a significant impact as a receiver and kick returner, according to the school's website.
 Over his three-year career, Bech caught 53 passes for 825 yards and three touchdowns.

 Bech's younger brother, Jack Bech, a former TCU receiver, expressed his grief in a heartfelt post on X (formerly Twitter):